-When and how local authorities can take legal action against businesses for nuisance parking.
+As a local authority, you can issue a fine or take legal action against businesses for nuisance parking.

 When you can take legal action

-- leave 2 or more cars for sale on the road within 500 metres of each other
+- leaves 2 or more cars for sale on the road within 500 metres of each other

 - repair cars on the road

-- anyone carrying out emergency repairs within 72 hours of the breakdown or accident
+- emergency repairs are being carried out within 72 hours of a breakdown or accident

 - the person directly responsible for the nuisance parking